RDFa Templating

 </html>

-We saw that by having an invariant property dbo:produced, a SPARQL query was generated where this literal resulted in a query that would find everything first produced in 1973 (apparently, this property is only used for aircraft in DBPedia).
+We saw that by having an invariant property dbo:produced, a SPARQL query was generated where this literal resulted in a query that would find everything first produced in 1973.
 The sub:-prefixed URIs in the input example was used to create three variables, ?resource, ?name and ?first, which was used to populate the template.

 Scope